Recent Blog Posts

 - Kick it Up a Notch: The Best Meatball Recipes for Your World Cup Party!

 - Steak Temperature Chart

 At Pre, we take our beef geekery to a new level, especially when bringing our raw beef to the United States.
-As you may know, we source all of our delicious-tasting beef from the temperate climates of Australia, New Zealand, Uruguay, and specific areas of the United States where the nutrient-rich green grass grows year-round.
+As you may know, we source all of our delicious-tasting beef from the temperate climates of Australia, New Zealand, and specific areas of the United States where the nutrient-rich green grass grows year-round.
 The best way to transport Pre beef to the United States is by shipping the product on sea freight container ships through the Panama Canal to the port of Philadelphia, PA.
-The journey takes roughly five weeks from when the boat leaves Australia, New Zealand, and Uruguay until it docks in Philadelphia.
+The journey takes roughly five weeks from when the boat leaves Australia and New Zealand until it docks in Philadelphia.
 It may seem like a long time to bring over our refrigerated beef, but it works to our benefit!